- Nearly 100,000 catalytic converters stolen in three years

 The Metropolitan Police also warn that thefts can take as little as a minute.
 Combined, this means thieves can steal multiple catalytic converters quickly for a large profit.

 Surprisingly, this issue isn’t just affecting urban areas.
 While London and the West Midlands have the most recorded thefts, the research shows that rural areas are also hugely affected.
-Dorset alone experienced an increase of 187% across 2020.
+Dorset alone experienced 350 thefts in 2022.

 Which cars are targeted for catalytic converter theft?